thiippal/abulafia/README.md

 task = TextClassification(configuration='classify_text.yaml', client=client)
 ```

-You can define additional task interfaces by inheriting the [`CrowdsourcingTask`](https://github.com/thiippal/abulafia/blob/main/src/abulafia/task_specs/core_task.py) class, which defines the basic functionalities for each task.
+You can define additional task interfaces by inheriting the [`CrowdsourcingTask`](/task_specs/core_task.py) class, which defines the basic functionalities of a task.

-The currently implemented task interfaces can be found in [`src/abulafia/task_specs/task_specs.py`](https://github.com/thiippal/abulafia/tree/main/src/abulafia/task_specs).
+The currently implemented task interfaces can be found in [`/task_specs/task_specs.py`](/task_specs/task_specs.py).
 These task interfaces are described in greater detail below.

 ### ImageClassification